 - What concepts or tools have you forgotten about?
 What opportunities have you missed to use them?

 - What concepts or tools apply to your current situations with donors and potential donors?
 What actions will you take to implement them?

 Master the fundamentals and success will take care of itself.

 Want more practice using fundamental development tools and concepts?

 Sign up for myAR, our online resource platform, to explore videos, e-Learning modules, and print resources.
-Click below to create your complimentary account.
+Click below to create your account.